 This method is implemented by using deferred execution.
 The immediate return value is an object that stores all the information that is required to perform the action.
 The query represented by this method is not executed until the object is enumerated either by calling its GetEnumerator method directly or by using foreach in Visual C# or For Each in Visual Basic.

-If comparer is null, the default equality comparer Default is used to compare keys.
+If comparer is a null reference (Nothing in Visual Basic), the default equality comparer Default is used to compare keys.

 If two keys are considered equal according to comparer, the first key is chosen as the key for that grouping.

 In query expression syntax, a group by (Visual C#) or Group By Into (Visual Basic) clause translates to an invocation of GroupBy.
 For more information and usage examples, see group clause (C# Reference) and Group By Clause (Visual Basic).

 .NET Framework Client ProfileSupported in: 4, 3.5 SP1

 .NET for Windows Store appsSupported in: Windows 8

 Supported in: Windows Phone 8.1